 Spirit of America is working closely with our US and Ukrainian military partners to meet the urgent needs of Ukrainian forces defending their freedom and democracy.
-We are entering the most crucial phase of the war — Ukraine is preparing to launch a counteroffensive that could tip the balance and shorten the path to victory.
+We are entering the most crucial phase of the war — Ukraine has launched a counteroffensive that could tip the balance and shorten the path to victory.

 - 18,594 ballistic helmets and bulletproof vests